EAST LOTHIAN LADIES’ COUNTY GOLF ASSOCIATION

 4. Times for matches can be anytime at weekends and after 5pm or later during the week.

-5. All matches must be played on or before 15th August.
+5. All matches must be played on or before end of August.
 Clubs should be flexible where possible if re-arrangement of matches needs to take place.
+The final will be played by the 15th September.

 6. Once match dates have been arranged, details of said dates must be given to the Vice-Captain of ELLCGA.